scottkurz/demo-devex/README.md

 #### Database support with Boost

-- The demo project shows configuring the application to use a DB with Boost.
+- Boost is used to configure the application to use a DB.

 #### MicroShed Testing